bhachauk/Learn_MachineLearning/01.Introduction/readme.md

 #### Machine Learning - A Quick Note

-> Arthur Samuel described it as:
-> "the field of study that gives computers the ability to learn without being explicitly programmed."
+> "the field of study that gives computers the ability to learn without being explicitly programmed" by Arthur Samuel.

-Tom Mitchell provides a more modern definition: "A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E."
+> "A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E " by Tom Mitchell.

 - [Supervised](#supervised-learning)
 - [Unsupervised](#unsupervised-learning)